dassarthak18/SobolBox/paper/paper.md

 By computing the neural network outputs across these points, BoxRL-NNV identifies promising regions where global optima might be found.
 Thereafter, BoxRL-NNV picks the most promising region and performs a limited-memory boxed BFGS (L-BFGS-B) optimization [@doi:10.1137/0916069] to quickly converge to a local optima around that region and refine the preliminary estimate obtained from LHS.
 This ensures a good estimate of the output bounds of the neural network.
 Once these extremum estimates are obtained, they are fed into a SAT/SMT solver (Microsoft z3 Theorem Prover [@10.1007/978-3-540-78800-3_24]) along with the safety violation properties to verify the safety of the neural network.

 This pipeline identifies unsatisfiable instances with reasonable accuracy and guarantees fast counterexample generation for instances it has detected to be satisfiable.

+# Future Work

+Future work will focus on improving scalability to detect safety violations in neural networks with large input dimensions.

 # Acknowledgements